Byron White: Death penalty

 White took a middle course on the issue of the death penalty: he was one of five justices who voted in Furman v.
 Georgia (1972) to strike down several state capital punishment statutes, voicing concern over the arbitrary way in which the death penalty was administered.
 The Furman decision ended capital punishment in the U.S. until the court's ruling in Gregg v.
 Georgia (1976).
 In that case, White voted to uphold Georgia's new capital punishment law.

 White accepted the position that the Eighth Amendment to the United States Constitution required that all punishments be "proportional" to the crime; thus, in Coker v.
 Georgia (1977), he wrote the opinion that invalidated the death penalty for rape of a 16-year-old married girl.
 His first reported Supreme Court decision was a dissent in Robinson v.
 California (1962), in which he criticized the Court for extending the reach of the Eighth Amendment.
 In Robinson the Court for the first time expanded the constitutional prohibition of "cruel and unusual punishments" from examining the nature of the punishment imposed and whether it was an uncommon punishment − as, for example, in the cases of flogging, branding, banishment, or electrocution − to deciding whether any punishment at all was appropriate for the defendant's conduct.
 White said: "If this case involved economic regulation, the present Court's allergy to substantive due process would surely save the statute and prevent the Court from imposing its own philosophical predilections upon state legislatures or Congress."
 Consistent with his view in Robinson, White thought that imposing the death penalty on minors was constitutional, and he was one of the three dissenters in Thompson v.
 Oklahoma (1988), a decision that declared that the death penalty as applied to offenders below 16 years of age was unconstitutional as a cruel and unusual punishment.

 Abortion

 Along with Justice William Rehnquist, White dissented in Roe v.
 Wade (the dissenting decision was in the companion case, Doe v.
 Bolton), castigating the majority for holding that the U.S. Constitution "values the convenience, whim or caprice of the putative mother more than the life or potential life of the fetus."

+Though White was generally an advocate of Stare Decisis, he consistently voted to weaken or outright overrule Roe whenever cases involving it came before the Supreme Court for the remainder of his career, with his final vote on the issue of abortion being his joining of the dissents of Scalia and Rehnquist in Planned Parenthood v.
+Casey advocating the overruling of Roe.